ssahoo29/simplifyrisk/README.md

 # simplifyrisk
-A hub for simple basic risk based projects which can be used to build complex models
+A hub for basic risk based projects which can be used to build complex models